nlw0/ChipSort.jl/docs/src/algo-detail.md

 Generated functions work like this: it is a function that takes as arguments the types of the arguments of the function you are going to generate.
 We then output a Julia `Expr` object which is the body of the function.
 Julia then compiles and runs this function.

-Another way to do the same thing in Julia would be to just have some function that builds definitions for the different sorting networks, for instance, and then `eval` them.
-This is perhaps a more explicit way to do things, and clearly shows that one thing is the meta-program that generates the expressions of new functions, and another thing are these generated functions.
+Another way to do the same thing in Julia would be to have some function that builds definitions and then `eval` them.
+This is a more flexible and perhaps explicit way of doing things, with a different name for your _generating_ and _generated_ functions.
 Julia's `@generated` functions are just a convenience that lets you declare this meta-programming function the same way as you would declare the functions it generates.
-It might seem to confuse things a bit, but once you start working with this kind of functions it becomes clear this is a very nice and handy concept.
+It might seem to confuse things a bit, but once you start working with meta-programming building expressions and running `eval` it becomes clear this is a very nice and handy concept.

 Executing our sorting network function with 4 values outputs a sorted tuple.
 ```
 julia> sort_net(43, 17, 81, 2)
 (2, 17, 43, 81)
 ```
-If we simply remove the `@generated` from our function declaration what we get instead is the function body that we generated.
+If we simply remove the `@generated` from the function declaration what we get instead is the function body that we generated.

 ```
 julia> include("non-generated-sorting-networks.jl")